-- OGSI shall repair or replace the Products free of charge to the original user where defects in the material and/or workmanship are evident at the time of delivery.
+- 1) OGSI shall repair or replace the Products free of charge to the original user where defects in the material and/or workmanship are evident at the time of delivery.
 Such replacement of the Products does not include damages incurred in shipping the Products.
 If shipping damage is evident, the original user should contact the shipper immediately.
 OGSI will pay for shipping the Products to the original user as well as returning damaged/defective Products to OGSI.
 Once the Products are repaired, OGSI will ship the Products back to the original user and cover all costs incurred in shipping. - 2) OGSI shall repair or replace the Products (excluding filter elements and sieve material) free of charge to the original user where defects in material and/or workmanship become evident between the time of delivery to the original user and one (1) year from the date of delivery to the original user.
 OGSI will pay for shipping the Products to the original user as well as returning damaged/defective Products to OGSI.
 Once the Products are repaired, OGSI will ship the Products back to the original user and cover all costs incurred in shipping.
-In no event shall OGSI have any responsibility or liability for the Products, packaging of the component parts or equipment that constitute part of the Products or the re-installation or replacement of the component parts or equipment that constitute part of the Products. - 3) The warranty provided by OGSI to the original user covers parts and equipment specifically manufactured by OGSI and used as components or equipment that constitute part of the Products.
+In no event shall OGSI have any responsibility or liability for the cost of labor for the removal of component parts or equipment that constitute part of the Products, packaging of the component parts or equipment that constitute part of the Products or the re-installation or replacement of the component parts or equipment that constitute part of the Products. - 3) The warranty provided by OGSI to the original user covers parts and equipment specifically manufactured by OGSI and used as components or equipment that constitute part of the Products.
 The warranty on parts or equipment manufactured by third parties and included as part of the Products (e.g., air dryers, air compressors, oxygen compressors, instrumentation, etc.) is limited to the respective original warranties of such third parties.

 Note: A Return Authorization Number must be obtained from OGSI prior to the return shipment of the Product or any component parts or equipment of the Products.
-The Return Authorization

-Number must be visibly written on the outside of the package of the returned Products, component parts or equipment as applicable or OGSI will not accept the return.
+The Return Authorization Number must be visibly written on the outside of the package of the returned Products, component parts or equipment as applicable or OGSI will not accept the return.